Do you think that singing is the only way to worship our Lord? I want to challenge you to engage in creative worship ideas this summer.

 Are you more of an arts and crafts type person than a music person?
 Bible journaling is a popular activity that many women enjoy.
 You will need a journaling Bible, which is basically a Bible with space in one column for you to draw or write.
 You will also need some art supplies such as colored pencils, stencils, colored pens, and perhaps some stickers.
 These Bibles allow you to express your artistic side as you read, using colors and calligraphy to aid in memory and in creative worship.
 Here’s an example.

-You could also try Bible coloring books, such as a Bible Psalms Coloring Book or a Light of Christ Mandala Coloring Book.
+You could also try Bible coloring books.
 There are many benefits to adult coloring, in addition to using it as a creative worship outlet.